Inventory Reduction

 Shelf Brackets

-• The Profile Wire Shelf Brackets are available in either White or Brushed Nickel.
-An Angled Wire Shelf Bracket is available for use with the 12" deep Profile Wire Shelving.
-This Angled Bracket is ideal for holding shoes in a closet.
+• The Profile Wire Shelf Brackets are available in either White or Nickel.
+You can get an angled bracket for shoes for either a Wire Shelving or Solid Shelving.
+Use the angled wire shelf bracket with the 12" deep Profile Wire Shelving.
+These Angled Brackets are ideal for holding shoes in a closet.

-• Solid Melamine Shelf Brackets are also available in your choice of White or Brushed Nickel.
-You will notice that the Melamine Shelf Brackets are not the same depth as the Solid Melamine Shelves; follow the chart found on the product page to determine which bracket should be used with which shelf.
+• Solid Melamine Shelf Brackets are also available in your choice of White or Nickel.
+You will notice that the Melamine Shelf Brackets are not the same depth as the solid melamine shelves.
+You would want to use brackets that are approximately an inch and a half less than your shelf depth.
 Each Solid Melamine Shelf Bracket will require two Shelf Locators to securely hold the shelf to the bracket.
+While we carry various sizes and finishes of shelving you can use your own solid shelves with these brackets.

 Wood Shelf Bracket